 Because of the wide variety of case types that result in wrongful death, this is a question with more than one answer.
 In the case of a motor vehicle accident, it’s somewhat clear cut.
 Assuming the liability is perfect, plaintiffs in wrongful death auto accidents can, and often do, receive the full insurance amount.
 That amount may get further divided by the number of heirs that are eligible to receive funding.

 In cases of medical malpractice or nursing home negligence, it’s harder to quantify.
 Someone dying is unfortunately not enough by itself to receive a large settlement.
-It has to be proved that the hospital did not follow a proper standard of care, which directly led to the death.
-This can often be achieved with a good medical expert.
+Your lawyer must prove that the hospital did not follow a proper standard of care, which directly led to the death.
+A good medical expert often helps sort this out.
 Also, you need to take into account what suffering there was before the death.

 A patient with a small chance to live that died quickly during a procedure will not likely see a big verdict.
 One who was going in for a relatively routine operation that had to go back for five additional surgeries to fix the problem and then passed away?
 That’s a much different story.
-Some med mal cases can be very hard to prove, but if they are proven, they can result in million dollar verdicts or more.
+Medical malpractice is tough to prove, but can result in million dollar verdicts.

 How Long Will My Wrongful Death Case Take to Settle?

-Like the last question, this one can vary depending on any number of factors: case type, age, the length of severity of suffering, the venue where the case is being tried, etc.
+Like the last question, this one can vary depending on any number of factors, such as:

 As stated above, it benefits insurance companies if the cases take a while, as the client may get desperate and ask to settle for a smaller amount just to be done with it and move on with his or her life.
 While some open-and-shut cases (particularly with small insurance policies) may settle early for a full amount, many wrongful death cases can stretch on for years.